einsmein/monitor-rockets/README.md

 ## Quickstart

-Run `pipenv install --sync` to install required python packages and call `./run`.
+Run `pipenv sync` to install required python packages and call `./run`.
 Use an option `-r` to use redis as a storage backend.
+This option requires that you have docker installed.

 ## Implementation summary